cvijdea-bd/rust-labs-2025/coursework/LAB3.md

-# Lab 03 - Dalvik Bytecode and Instruction Formats
+# LAB 03 - Dalvik Bytecode and Instruction Formats
 Now that we've built a parser for the DEX file format and can extract class definitions, methods, and strings, it's time to dive into the actual bytecode instructions that make up Android applications.
 In this lab, we'll:
 1. Understand Dalvik bytecode instruction formats
 2. Implement a disassembler for Dalvik instructions